Downloads

 In general, it is useful to create a distinction between two different types of charges that exist in the healthcare industry.
 The first is "gross charge" which relates to the established prices that are billed to all patients regardless of insurance coverage.
 The second is the "negotiated charge" that relates to prices insurance companies have agreed to pay for services.
 All patients will receive the same "gross charge" for items and services at the hospital, however, the "negotiated charge" will vary based on agreements that exist with insurance companies.

 If a patient is insured, they will typically be responsible for a portion of the negotiated charge.
 The portion of the charge that an uninsured or insured patient will pay a hospital for services is referred to as an "out-of-pocket" expense.
 An insured patient's out-of-pocket expense will be dependent on the type of coverage the patient has with the insurance company.
 Uninsured patients should contact a hospital representative to assist with options for payment.
-Individual patient responsibility can be discussed by contacting hospital or insurance representatives as listed below.
+Individual patient responsibility and pricing estimates can be discussed by contacting priceinfo@mednet.ucla.edu.

 Other important notes about the machine-readable files: